 And that’s how Environment Victoria got started.

 Over 50 years, we’ve had some big successes.
 Developing world-leading water conservation laws in the 1970s.
-Winning the campaign for the Alpine National Park in the 80s.
+Winning campaigns to create Gariwerd (Grampians National Park) and the Alpine National Park in the 80s.
 Improving public transport in the 90s, and bringing sustainability to multicultural communities in the 2000s.
 Together we've saved forests, stopped dams, restored wetlands and replaced the world's dirtiest power station with clean energy.

 See some of our most recent achievements below, or click here to see the full list!